-In accounting, an irrevocable letter of credit is a financial document from a banking firm that guarantees the buyer’s payment obligation to the seller.
-It is referred to as irrevocable because it cannot be canceled or altered.
-What this means is that no one has the right to cancel or make changes to the details in the letter.
-It can only happen with the approval of all the concerned parties.
-The parties, in this case, include the seller, buyer, and the issuing bank.
+An irrevocable letter of credit is a financial document from a financial firm that guarantees the buyer's payment obligation to the seller.
+It is referred to as irrevocable because it cannot be canceled or altered at any time without the agreement of the beneficiary, client, and issuing bank.

-An Irrevocable letter of credit is much more common in the international trade space because of the risks involved.
-International traders use ILOC to secure payments.
+An Irrevocable letter of credit is common in the international trade.
 The document enables traders to do business transactions with confidence because it gives the seller payment assurance.
 Apart from offering credit risk protection to the seller, the document consists also of other transaction details such as:

 - Price of the goods

 The buyer who initiates this process by requesting an ILOC from his or her bank.
 The document is then given to the seller, who must comply with the letter of credit to be paid.